Chronos – A Timeline Game for Elementary Social Sciences

 — Instructions for various games

-The Chronos Timeline game, as well as the Who is the Intruder game strategy, is available in the translated workshop document is here.
+The Chronos Timeline game instructions and the Who is the Intruder game strategy are available in the translated workshop document is here.

 — Print-quality versions of the Chronos cards